FedeCraviotto/django-ecommerce/README.md

 Go to developer.paypal ( !== Paypal | Paypal Business  )
 Testing Tools > Accounts > view/edit > Funding > And take the credit card number that shows there

+/// NEXT.JS Environment variables

+- creat an '.env.local' and set your environment variables.
+Name it as you prefer.
+- No need to 'REACT_APP' or 'NEXT_PUBLIC'...
+- Then, include then in the next next.config.js file:

+const nextConfig = {
+  env: {
+    API_URL: process.env.API_URL,
+  },
+  reactStrictMode: true,
+}
+module.exports = nextConfig

+- use them as process.env.YOUR_VARIABLE
+- Don't need to install dotenv, nor importing / initializing nothing